21 Foods For Stronger Hair and Nails

-You don’t need a professional to get the glossy locks and glamorous nails you want.
+You don't need a professional to get the glossy locks and glamorous nails you want.
 (Plus, why spend the money when you can acquire them without shelling out tons of dough?)
-Although thickness and strength of both hair and nails is largely hereditary, the food you eat (or don’t get enough of) can affect the status of your fingers and hair just as much as a fancy spa treatment can.
+Although thickness and strength of both hair and nails are largely hereditary, the food you eat (or don't get enough of) can affect the status of your fingers and hair just as much as a fancy spa treatment can.

 These well-groomed body parts are made of a fibrous protein called keratin that—when fed the right ingredients—will naturally grow stronger and healthier over time.
 Essentially, if tough hair and nails is your goal, what you put in your grocery cart is the first step toward maintaining them.

 As you will see, numerous studies have shown that nutrients in certain foods straight up give you shiny hair and tough nails, while other research has shown a lack of some vitamins and nutrients is bad news for your appearance.
 Check out the list below for foods that will give you a healthy makeover without the hefty price tag, and when you're done here start prepping with the 21 Best Healthy Cooking Hacks of All Time.

 These tiny fruits pack a punch in the vitamin C department, which means they'll help your mane stay long and strong.
 Vitamin C is necessary for the growth and development of hair and beyond, and since the body can't produce it organically, eating foods packed full of the nutrient, like tangerines, is the number one way to get your fix and strengthen your hair.
 What's more?
 When a tangerine's vitamin C syncs up with the dietary iron from something like spinach, the result is that your body can absorb the iron much more easily, which will make your mane even tougher.
 Furthermore, the vitamin B12 in tangerines has been shown to promote hair growth, reduce hair loss, and slow down the graying process.